Skip to content Skip to footer

 Most dental offices start by:

-- Explaining the purpose and structure of the visit in advance
+• Explaining the structure of the visit in advance

 Patients are not expected to tolerate distress.
 The goal is to reduce uncertainty and create predictability.